redis not setting expire time

 That would indicate an issue with the caching library that's talking to redis, check on it's GitHub repo, maybe other people have experienced the same.

-Status changed to Solved railway[bot] 11 months ago
+Status changed to Solved railway[bot] about 1 year ago

 a year ago